splewis/csgo-pug-setup/README.md

 **Once all of these are on the server, it should just work.** If you want to tweak the configs or maplists read on.

 ### Configuration
-One of the files you downloaded was `csgo/addons/sourcemod/configs/pugsetup/gametypes.cfg`:
+One of the files you should have downloaded was `csgo/addons/sourcemod/configs/pugsetup/gametypes.cfg`:
 ```
 "GameTypes"
 {